Travel guide

 Viajero revisando el roaming del móvil en un aeropuerto internacional

-Roaming is one of those words we’ve all seen on our phone bills without fully understanding what it means, until the shock arrives.
-This complete guide to roaming explains exactly what it is, how it works inside and outside the European Union, what happens on a ship or plane, how much each Spanish operator charges, and, most importantly, how to avoid overpaying when you travel.
-This is the reference article: from here, we link to specific guides for each scenario so you don't get lost.
+Roaming is one of those words we've all seen on our mobile bill without fully understanding what it means, until a nasty surprise arrives.
+This complete guide to roaming explains exactly what it is, how it works inside and outside the European Union, what happens on a boat or plane, how much each Spanish operator charges, and, most importantly, how to avoid paying too much when you travel.
+It's the reference article: from here, we link to specific guides for each case so you don't get lost.

 What is roaming?

-Roaming, or data roaming, is the service that allows your mobile phone to continue working when you leave your operator's coverage area and connect to another company's network abroad.
+Roaming, or data roaming, is the service that allows your mobile to continue working when you leave your operator's coverage area and connect to another company's network abroad.
 Without it, your phone would lose signal when crossing a border.
-With it, you can still make calls and browse, but you pay according to your tariff conditions.
+With it, you continue making calls and browsing, but paying according to your tariff conditions.

 In other words: when you travel, your Spanish operator "rents" the network of the local operator in the country you are in to provide you with service.
-This rental has a cost that, depending on the destination, may be included in your tariff or charged separately.
-If you want the extended definition, you can find it in what is roaming and in what is data roaming, which are the same thing with different names.
+That rental has a cost that, depending on the destination, may be included in your tariff or charged separately.
+If you want the extended definition, you can find it in what is data roaming, which is the same thing with a different name.

 Viajero revisando el roaming del móvil en un aeropuerto internacional